 Crop Rotation: Planting a succession of different crops on the same land area as opposed to planting the same crop time after time.

 Cross Contamination: The movement of underground contaminants from one level or area to another due to invasive subsurface activities.

-Cross-Connection: Any actual or potential connection between a drinking water system and an unapproved water supply or other source of contamination.
+Cross-Connection: Any actual or potential connection between a drinking water system and an unapproved water supply or another source of contamination.

 Crude Oil: Petroleum as found in the earth, before it is refined into oil products.
 It is also called CRUDE.

 Crude Oil Stocks: Stocks held at refineries and at pipeline terminals.
 Does not include stocks held on leases (storage facilities adjacent to the wells).

 Crumb Rubber: Ground rubber fragments the size of sand or silt used in rubber or plastic products, or processed further into reclaimed rubber or asphalt products.

 Cryptosporidium: A protozoan microbe associated with the disease cryptosporidiosis in man.
 The disease can be transmitted through ingestion of drinking water, person-to-person contact, or other pathways, and can cause acute diarrhea, abdominal pain, vomiting, fever, and can be fatal as it was in the Milwaukee episode.